Rede Mundial: History

-In July 2012 TVCi stopped it's partnership with the channel Esporte Interativo and started broadcasting Rede Mundial's signal.
+In July 2012 TVCi stopped its partnership with the channel Esporte Interativo and started broadcasting Rede Mundial's signal.

 At the end of September he rented an entire channel on NET. the monthly cost of occupying the channel on pay TV costs approximately 500 thousand reais, the same price as Rede 21.
 Santiago could give up programming on channel 21, but the contract was renewed until 2015.

 The leases cost 18 million reais per month, for Igreja Mundial and this all adds up to radio and small TV stations spread across Brazil.
 Recently the pastor was in debt to Rede Bandeirantes, owner of Rede 21, but he had already paid the debt, placing a property in Santo Amaro as collateral, in addition he sold one of his farms to help pay off the debt he owed.

 In November 2013 Rede Mundial loses Rede 21 to its main competitor, the Universal Church of the Kingdom of God of Bishop Edir Macedo.
 It was alleged that Rede Mundial delayed payment to Grupo Bandeirantes, thereby losing both Rede 21 and the early hours of Rede Bandeirantes.

 On December 1, 2013, Rede Mundial opens its signal to the Star One C2 satellite with the new name IMPD TV, on a frequency belonging to RedeTV!.

 On July 25, 2014, this frequency ceased to be transmitted, and was once again occupied by RedeTV!.

 In June 2015 Rede Mundial lost TVCi as one of its affiliates.

 In July 2016 the channel ceased to be broadcast by NET due to breach of contract and lack of payment by the church to the operator.

 On May 25, 2018, Rede Mundial once again had its analog signal transmitted by the Star One C2 satellite, on a new frequency, where it remained until June 29, 2019.

 On November 26, 2021, Rede Mundial took over 22 hours of programming from channel 32 in São Paulo, which was previously occupied by Loading TV.
 The value of the contract was not revealed.

+On April 12, 2026, Rede Mundial began occupying 22 hours a day on the programming of virtual channel 14.1 (physical VHF channel 10) of RBTV in São Paulo; on May 16, the retransmission of Rede Mundial by RBTV was terminated; on May 28, 2026, the retransmission resumed, with the network occupying 22 hours of daily programming once more.